Music is part of the Expressive Arts Faculty

 There is a wealth of extra-curricular activities to join.
 This year’s ensembles are:

-- Concert Band – for more advanced woodwind and brass players
+* Concert Band – for younger and more advanced woodwind and brass players

-We have 2 formal concerts a year: The St Cecilia Concert and the Spring Concert.
-There is a popular house music competition.
+We have two formal concerts a year: The St Cecilia Concert and the Spring Concert.
+We also hold a popular house music competition.
 Soloists and ensembles are regularly invited to contribute to the Eucharist services, achievement assemblies and end of term assemblies.
+At the end of the academic school year we have a Summer School Production.